About this pattern

 ds_pre-footer-background to the element that has the background colour to make the background colour continue all the way to the footer.
 That element can be the

 Site footers are a best practice web pattern used to add information about a website at the bottom of web pages.

 Analytics evidence from mygov.scot and gov.scot shows that users are familiar with the logo as a route to the homepage.
 Users also interact with all the footer links.

 The footer links, copyright notice, and footer logo are trackable as follows:

-To understand user behaviour, footer logo clicks can be tracked through the original page path, the click URL, and a data attribute attached to the image,
+Footer logo clicks can be tracked through the original page path, the click URL, and a data attribute attached to the image.

 The data attributes are added automatically by the Design System’s ‘tracking’ script.

 A Trading Nation (tradingnation.mygov.scot)